Radaos/dust/README.md

 Installation:\
 Ensure an up-to-date version of Python is installed.\
-Run the following if not already installed:\
+Run the following in a command window if not already installed:\
 &emsp;  pip install selenium\
 &emsp;  pip install bs4\
 &emsp;  pip install tkhtmlview\